Wildlife rehabilitation: Legal considerations

 Safety is another big consideration when it comes to the regulation of rehabilitation centers where there are often uninformed or misinformed volunteers working with possibly dangerous wild animals.
-The animals can cause serious trauma and injury if not handled properly or may carry disease or parasites that can infect the humans working with them.
 There is even a risk with the capture of animals as their stress when injured can lead to them lashing out and injuring those attempting to capture them.
+Furthermore, the animals can cause serious trauma and injury if not handled properly or may carry disease or parasites that can infect the humans working with them.
+This type of animal-transmitted disease is called zoonoses, and there is a greater chance of infection spread when humans make contact with livestock products and their environments with threats and is further perpetuated by the chance in global climate and agricultural practices.
+For safety precautions, wildlife rehabilitators should wear protective equipment and practice safe, species-specific handling techniques.